Who can enter the Broadcom® MASTERS®?

 How do I get the online application?

-The 2016 application is now closed.
+The 2019 application is now closed.
+The 2020 application will open on Feburary 1, 2020.
 When students are nominated through a Society Affiliated Fair, they will receive a Broadcom MASTERS nominee packet that will include the official entry rules and a log in ID and password to provide them with access to the online application system.
-If you have been nominated and do not have this login information, contact your fair director or email us at email@example.com.
+If you have been nominated and do not have this login information, contact your fair director or email us at firstname.lastname@example.org.

 Can students who have completed team research enter Broadcom MASTERS?